yurigushiken/ML-video-coding-workflow/readme.md

   <a href="https://www.youtube.com/watch?v=M90Rbu8EGZc">YouTube Video of v2</a>
 </p>

-We began with older video data (collected ~2003).
+We began with v0 (raw data) and ended with our data collected and coded, as seen in v2.
-We coded the video for...

 ---